What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Methodology

-The Graph Guided Text Region map and the text segment classification results from the GCN are then used to rectify the TCL map for removing false detection.
-The relationship prediction and the dense overlapping text segments together ensure the completeness and accuracy of using the contour of the grouped text segments to approximate the contour of text.
-The connection of the text areas is ensured by the `characterness' and `streamline' of our dense overlapping text segments.
+The Graph Guided Text Region map and the text segment classification results from the GCN are then used to rectify the TCL map to remove false detection.
+The relationship prediction and the dense overlapping text segments together ensure the completeness and accuracy of using the contour of the grouped text segments to approximate the contour of the text.
+The connection of the text areas is ensured by the ``characterness'' and ``streamline'' of our dense overlapping text segments.
 The overlapping of text segments also reflects their connectivity, ensuring that the shape of the grouped segments can be used to approximate the contour of the original text instances accurately.
-In our work, instead of jointly rectifying multiple text maps as in~\cite{10,11,21}, we decompose the false positive/negative suppression problem based on the grouped text segments reasoned by visual-relational feature.
+In our work, instead of jointly rectifying multiple text maps as in~\cite{10,11,21}, we decompose the FPNS problem based on the grouped text segments reasoned by visual-relational features.
 Therefore, our approach does not use element-wise multiplication or search the entire map, which avoids accidentally removing true positive text areas.

 Algorithm~\ref{ag} illustrates our proposed shape-approximation algorithm.
-The inputs require the text maps of GGTR, TCL, H, W and $\Theta$, as well as node classification $GCN_{node}$ and link prediction components $GCN_{link}$ from GCN.
-First, we perform a union operation on the TCL map and shrink the GGTR map to get the rectified TCL map $TCL^{\prime}$.
-The text area of the GGTR map is shrunken from top and bottom towards the middle until single-pixel height is reached.
-With this step, the GGTR map is introduced here to make up the long range dependency of text segments and also provide more candidates for the graph reasoning stage. $cv2.findContours$ is adopted to find the potential text center lines of the text instances.
+The inputs require the text maps of GGTR, TCL, H, W and $\Theta$, as well as node classification $GCN_{node}$ and link prediction components $GCN_{link}$ from the GCN.
+First, we perform a union operation on the TCL map and shrink the GGTR map to produce a rectified TCL map $TCL^{\prime}$.
+The text area of the GGTR map is shrunk from the top and bottom towards the middle until single-pixel height is reached.
+With this step, the GGTR map is introduced to provide the long-range dependency of text segments and also provide more candidates for the graph reasoning stage.
+The function $cv2.findContours$ is used to find the potential text center lines of the text instances.
 Following that, for each text instance, the $Getboxes$ function is used to generate dense text segments for pixels in the rectified TCL map.
-The $GCN_{node}$ is adopted here to suppress false detection of text segments, and the remaining text segments are stored in the list $\mathcal{S}$.
-Then, $GCN_{link}$ is adopted to restore the order of text segments that are grouped into $ConnectedSegments$ based on their linkage relationships.
+The classifications from $GCN_{node}$ are used here to suppress false detection of text segments, and the remaining text segments are stored in the list $\mathcal{S}$.
+Then, the link prediction components from $GCN_{link}$ are used to restore the order of text segments that are grouped into $ConnectedSegments$ based on their linkage relationships.